xxsimoxx/stats-for-update-manager/readme.txt

 **`sfum_old_after`** let's you configure the number of days before a plugin installations is considered stale and will be removed from the database.

+*Note that filtering `sfum_inactive_after` to 0 will erase your database when the daily maintenence cronjob is executed.*

 Example:
 ```php
 // An entry is old after 2 days and will be removed after 7